Recently Viewed Topics

 Integrity of Scan History

-In the case of both recast and accept rules, the historical results of a scan will not be modified.
+In the case of both recast and accept rules, the historical results of a scan are not modified.
 Scan history is immutable in order to provide an accurate representation of the scan over time, and to prevent any internal or external auditing issues that might be created by the scan history changing.